Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 **Inc** and **Dec** can be used in `while` and `if` constructs as a condition, when they reach 0 they become a falsy value with the corresponding effect on the constructs.

+From ActionQuery v1.1 the dedicated variable access syntax accesses the same variables as Set/Get/Inc/Dec functions.
+E.g. Set('a',123) will do the same as $a(123), also $i(0),Inc('i') will work with the same variable and after Inc it will be equal to 1 in this example.

 ## Default libraries

 The default libraries contain both general purpose function and functions that perform actions through the context (a node in a NodeSet).
 The latter will often act differently or will not be available for all contexts.
 Check any notes in the list to make sure what the function does and if it is available/usable in the particular context.
 So, default libraries are considered as consisting of basic and NodeSet oriented functions: